jno3/jno3.github.io/writeups/precious.md

 cat: /home/henry/user.txt: Permission denied
 ```

-In order to get the user flag I do a whole lot of things, I download linpeas and pspy to check on what can be explored, check on cron jobs, capabilities and suid binaries but to no avail, so I decide to do a little digging, and I find inside ruby's home directory a directory named .bundle, inside of it there is a file named config, that reveals henry's password:
+In order to get the user flag I do a whole lot of things, I download linpeas and pspy to check on what can be explored, check on cron jobs, capabilities and suid binaries to no avail, so I decide to do a little digging and I find inside ruby's home directory a directory named .bundle and inside of it there is a file named config that reveals henry's password:

 ```
 ruby@precious:~$ cat .bundle/config